egumasa/BayesMFRM/vignette/spec.md

 3. Statistical model (v0.1)

-We start with a rating-scale Rasch MFRM.
+We start with a rating-scale Rasch bmfrm.

 For rating n:
 	•	Person: p_n